QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 "I have brought you glory on earth by finishing the work you gave me to do."
 (John 17:4, NIV [E])

-THE LOGIC [I] The "work" (ergon) Jesus was given was not merely to live a good life or to suffer nobly—it was to accomplish redemption.
-When He says tetelestai on the cross, He is declaring the completion of that specific assignment, not merely the cessation of biological function.
+SO [I] The "work" Jesus was given was to accomplish redemption.
+When He says tetelestai on the cross, He is saying that work is done—not just that He is dying.

-If John 19:30 provides the headline, the book of Hebrews provides the legal brief.
-The author of Hebrews constructs a rigorous argument contrasting the repetition of the Old Covenant with the finality of the New.
+John 19:30 gives us the word; the book of Hebrews gives us the argument.
+The author of Hebrews builds a clear case contrasting the repetition of the Old Covenant with the finality of the New.

 The text explicitly links "repetition" with "insufficiency":